Why You should ONLY fly Southwest Airlines

 5. They'll reward you for dining out

-With Southwest, I can eat at restaurants that are part of their Rapid Rewards Dining program and earn points on my next flight.
+With Southwest, I can eat at restaurants that are part of their Rapid Rewards Dining program and earn points towards my next flight.
 I seriously can't over emphasize how much I love this perk.

 6. Their price match policy is awesome